intel/libipt/doc/howto_libipt.md

 ~~~

 First, configure the decoder.
 As a minimum, the size of the config struct and
-the `begin` and `end` of the buffer containing the PT data need to be set.
+the `begin` and `end` of the buffer containing the Intel PT data need to be set.
 Configuration options details will be discussed later in this chapter.
 In the
 case of packet encoding, this is the begin and end address of the pre-allocated
-buffer, into which PT packets shall be written.
+buffer, into which Intel PT packets shall be written.

 Next, allocate a decoder object for the layer you are interested in.
 A return
 value of NULL indicates an error.
 There is no further information available on
 the exact error condition.
 Most of the time, however, the error is the result
 of an incomplete or inconsistent configuration.

-Before the decoder can be used, it needs to be synchronized onto the PT stream
+Before the decoder can be used, it needs to be synchronized onto the Intel PT
-specified in the configuration.
-The only exception to this is the packet
+packet stream specified in the configuration.
+The only exception to this is the
-encoder, which is implicitly synchronized onto the beginning of the PT buffer.
+packet encoder, which is implicitly synchronized onto the beginning of the Intel
+PT buffer.

 Depending on the type of decoder, one or more synchronization options are
 available.